A Note From Rabbi Asa

 Since there are always questions to ask, I'm available to discuss any issues with you either before your son is born or the week before the bris.
-During the bris, I strive to make it meaningful, with explainations that fit your family's traditons... and provide experience and expertise, certified by the former national supervisor of Mohels for the state of Israel, Rabbi Yosef Weisberg.
-And after, I provide an in house check-up on the procedure.
-That's what people call "The Asa Difference."
+During the bris, I strive to make it meaningful, with explainations that fit your family's traditons... and provide experience and expertise.
+Certified by the former national supervisor of Mohels for the state of Israel, Rabbi Yosef Weisberg.
+And afterwards, I provide an in house check-up of baby and family.
+That's what people call “The Asa Difference.”

-Being a mohel, this is my full time calling, and I'll travel anywhere to perform a brit milah -- most frequently I travel to the southeastern states of Georgia, Alabama, South Carolina, North Carolina, Tennessee, Florida... or wherever I'm needed even as far a New Zealand.
+Being a mohel is my full time calling, and I'll travel anywhere to perform a brit milah.
+Most frequently I travel to the southeastern states of Georgia, Alabama, South Carolina, North Carolina, Tennessee, Florida... or wherever I'm needed (even as far a New Zealand).

 I hope this website will be helpful and informative regarding this very precious commandment of ritual circumcision.